Trouble or Nothin'

 Trouble or Nothin' is a 1989 album by female artist Robin Beck.
 It was produced by Desmond Child and recorded and mixed by Sir Arthur Payson.
-This album was re-recorded and released independently in 2009 as Trouble or Nothing: 20th Anniversary Edition.
+This album was re-recorded and released independently in 2009 as Trouble or Nothing: 20th Anniversary Edition because Universal Music Group refused to reissue, give license, or give her the master recording of the original.
 An additional four songs were recorded.